qwertydelle/duxty/README.md

 ## Installation

-You can install duxty by using npm:
+You can install duxty by using "npm":
 ```bash
 npm install -g duxty
 ```